Netanelpo/scopd-integrations-docs/docs/integrations/dlp/dlp.md

 sudo ss -lunpt | grep 514

-You should see a line with wazuh-remoted on *:514.
+You should see a line with SIEM-remoted on *:514.

 ## 2).
 DLP configuration